Herbal Teas: Know the Risks So You Can Enjoy the Benefits

 Chamomile has been used since the dynasties of Ancient Egypt for its medicinal properties.
 Today, according to estimates, one million cups of chamomile tea are consumed daily in the United States.

-The health benefits of chamomile tea include:
+The health benefits of chamomile tea include the following:

 - easing digestion,